-If you are a student with learning needs that require special accommodation, contact the Office of Disability Services at 404-894-2563 or http://disabilityservices.gatech.edu/, as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.
-Please also e-mail me as soon as possible in order to set up a time to discuss your learning needs.
+If you are a student with learning needs that require unique accommodation, contact the Office of Disability Services at 404-894-2563 or https://disabilityservices.gatech.edu/ as soon as possible to make an appointment to discuss your individual needs and to obtain an accommodations letter.
+Please also e-mail me as soon as possible to set up a time to discuss your learning needs.